 We will also visit the Portuguese Cistern.
 Historically, the cistern was most likely used as an armory or a warehouse but eventually was turned into a water reservoir.
 The Cisterns were used to film Orson Welles’ Othello.
 The gloomy chamber is atmospheric, especially when the sun shines through a hole in the roof and creates reflections on the water and the pillars cast shadows on the walls.

-This evening we will meet in the hotel for a lovely Hosted dinner.
+This evening is free, but for those that wish, we will meet in the hotel for a lovely dinner.

 After a lazy breakfast we transfer down the Atlantic coast to the seaside town of Essaouira.
 En-route, we will have a private lunch at an amazing villa on the outskirts of Essaouira, with local wine included.

 We check in to our gorgeous accommodation, Villa Beldi.
 A former bourgeois house of the 1960s, built a few minutes away from the large beach and the ancient medina of Essaouira, Villa Beldi is a charming boutique hotel with a lush garden and grand swimming pool.